voerro/vue-tagsinput/README.md

 #### v1.5.0 -> v1.5.1

-Renamed `TagsInput` to `VoerroTagsInput` to eliminate possible name conflicts with other packages.
+`TagsInput` was renamed to `VoerroTagsInput` to eliminate possible name conflicts with other packages.